csu-cs/csci-235/docs/style-guide.md

 }
 ```

-The case statements are each on their own lines with a new line the colon.
+The case statements are each on their own lines, with a newline after the colon.
 Everything statement within a case statement is indented one more.

 ## Loops

 -   Whenever you a counting variable, use more specific names than `i`,
-    `j`, ....
+    `j`, etc.

     ```cpp
     for (int rowIter = 0; rowIter < rowCount; rowIter++)